 Gabriel Moss joined the Center for Regional Economic Competitiveness (CREC) team in June 2019, and currently serves as a Research Analyst.
-Mr. Moss assists with the initial data review and analyses of Bureau of Labor Statistics (BLS) Current Population Survey (CPS) microdata for product development and consulting projects, contributes to the maintenance of the State Business Incentives Database, serves on various consulting projects, and assists with the Council for Community and Economic Research’s (C2ER) product development efforts.
+Mr. Moss assists with the initial data review and analyses of Bureau of Labor Statistics (BLS) Current Population Survey (CPS) microdata for product development and consulting projects, contributes to the maintenance of the State Business Incentives Database and the production of the Cost of Living Index (COLI), serves on various consulting projects, and assists with the Council for Community and Economic Research’s (C2ER) product development efforts.

-Previously, Mr. Moss worked as a Research Assistant with Dr. Cathy Collins at the George Washington Institute for Public Policy where he helped maintain and update the Lincoln Institute of Land Policy’s property tax database.
+Before joining CREC, Mr. Moss worked as a Research Assistant at the George Washington Institute for Public Policy where he helped maintain and update the Lincoln Institute of Land Policy’s property tax database.
 He provided research assistance and contributed to several published reports while working for GWU.

 Mr. Moss holds a Master of Public Policy degree with a concentration in Housing Policy and Data Analysis from the George Washington University and a Bachelor of Arts in Economics and Political Science from Western Washington University.